By Pacific Island Times News Staff

 “For example, one official noted that agency staff often need master's degrees to qualify for higher-level positions.
 However, Guam has a limited number of institutions that offer graduate-level education,” the report said.

-Federal agencies in American Samoa, the U.S. Virgin Islands, Puerto, Hawaii and Alaska face similar challenges.
+Federal agencies in American Samoa, the U.S. Virgin Islands, Puerto Rico, Hawaii and Alaska face similar challenges.

 “Administrative challenges commonly cited include difficulty with the federal application process, the effective use of hiring authorities and incentives, and headquarters’ staff understanding the needs of staff involved with hiring in these areas,” GAO said.

-Federal agencies currently offer recruitment and relocation incentives for positions that are difficult to fill.
+Federal agencies currently offer recruitment, relocation and retention incentives for positions that are difficult to fill.

 However, GAO found that the incentives offered are not attractive enough to offset the impediments to hiring.

-The federal law caps the recruitment and relocation incentives at 25 percent of the employee’s annual rate of basic pay.
+The federal law caps the recruitment, relocation and retention incentives at 25 percent of the employee’s annual rate of basic pay.

 “This cap may be increased to up to 50 percent with (Office of Public Affairs’) approval, based on a critical agency need, as long as the total incentive does not exceed 100 percent of the employee’s annual rate of basic pay, GAO said.